 We expect our interns to be mature adults who have some life experience, who understand how to get along well with others, and can maintain a consistently professional demeanor throughout a long season.
 You are expected to be kind, respectful, and accommodating of others.

 The interns live in yurts and have a kitchen and bathroom they share with the rest of the crew.
 There are sometimes several other crew members living on the farm as well.
-This means that meals are often communal, and we make a point of having meals together at least a few nights a week.
+This means that meals are often communal, and we make a point of having meals together at least one night a week.
 The farm buys some food goods in bulk: coffee, flour, rice, etc. for interns, as well as provides an abundance of farm produced food including eggs, vegetables, and fruit.
 The details of the room, board, and stipend package will be discussed during the interview process.

 We hope that interns also love have fun, relax, float the neighboring river, soak the nearby hot springs and hike the cascades in our backyard.
 It should be noted that we do most things with a sense of adventure and light heartedness.
 We know that we are swimming upriver in regards to conventional progress, and we know that we are all still learning and will never have it all figured out.
 Not taking it too serious and laughing at our selves is also important.
 We thoroughly enjoy the people, the produce and the process that makes up organic farming.